-Mecklenburg-Vorpommern, Germany Executive Recruitment
+Mecklenburg-Vorpommern, Germany Executive Search

 Standard recruitment underperforms in Mecklenburg-Vorpommern (MV) because the demand is concentrated in a few capex-heavy sectors, while senior candidate supply is dispersed and often anchored outside the Land.
 The result is not “too few CVs”.
 It is too little role-fit at the exact intersection of sector, regulation, and location.